Big Green Egg Parts: What’s Inside?

 I’m so excited to be working on a series of articles featuring one of the greatest backyard cookers of all time: The Big Green Egg!
+This is part two of our Big Green Egg Series to help you learn how to use a Big Green Egg.

 The Big Green Egg is an iconic, versatile cooker.
 There’s not much it can’t do.
 Grilling, smoking, baking; it’s got it all covered.
 It does a lot and it does it with ease, no knobs or electricity required.
 Just add some natural lump charcoal and you’re on the way!
 Not to mention it just looks amazing in your outdoor cook area.